lawnguyen/postgres-db-anonymizer/README.md

-# PostgreSQL Database Transformer
+# PostgreSQL Database Anonymizer

-Python utility to transforms sensitive customer information in a PostgreSQL database
+Python utility to transform or mask sensitive customer information in a PostgreSQL database

 ## Requirements